 The correlation coefficients shown at the bottom of Table V.4 indicate how well measures of trade links, the comovement of cyclical fluctuations and international portfolio bias explain the exchange rate sensitivities.
 Trade intensity matches the pattern of currency links most closely.
-Given the observed elasticities, changes in the dollar/mark exchange rate tend to exert a broadly similar impact on the effective exchange rates of European currencies.
-Even so, these elasticities, together with trade patterns, imply that the recent depreciation of the mark has improved Germany's competitiveness more than that of its neighbours.
+Given the observed The relationship with the dollar/mark rate reflects ...